GregoryConrad/native_toolchain_rs/README.md

 ## Code Setup
 `native_toolchain_rs` will look (by default) for `native/` or `rust/` (customizable) in your Dart package's root.
-Create a `Cargo.toml` and `rust-toolchain.toml` in your chosen Rust sources directory;
+If you haven't already, create a `Cargo.toml` and `rust-toolchain.toml` in your chosen Rust directory;
 keep reading for what these two files must contain (but don't worry if you forget, you'll get a helpful error message).